Torn Rotator Cuff

 A fresh, large (>3 cm) rotator cuff tear with significant weakness and pain should be treated aggressively and early, preferably within three to six weeks.
-The longer a person waits in getting repair the more difficult it makes it for the surgeon but also the less chance of a solid repair and an excellent outcome.
+The longer a person waits in getting repair, the more difficult it makes it for the surgeon.
+It also decreases the chances of a solid repair and an excellent outcome.

-The results of surgery depend on age of the patient and size and configuration of the tear and the timing of the repair- the larger the tear with the older patient, the greater chance that it won’t heal completely.
-Studies have demonstrated only about 75% of really large rotator cuff tears (usually old patients, delay in coming to doctor) heal yet between 80% and 90% of people surgically treated for torn rotator cuff on a non-work-related basis generally report to get very good to excellent outcomes, though there is a little bit of a disconnect here.
+The results of surgery depend on age of the patient and size and configuration of the tear and the timing of the repair; the larger the tear with the older patient, the greater chance that it won't heal completely.
+Studies have demonstrated only about 75% of really large rotator cuff tears heal, epecially in cases with older patients or those who delay in coming to doctor.
+Yet between 80% and 90% of people surgically treated for torn rotator cuff, on a non-work-related basis, generally report to get very good to excellent outcomes.
 In the majority of people that present with a torn rotator cuff, acromioplasty is done both for access to do the repair and because of the belief that prominent acromion has a lot to do with the development of the tear.
 The predominant feature causing pain may be the prominent bone, not the rotator cuff tendon.
 Thus, the shape of the acromion and its prominence should never be overlooked when addressing a person with shoulder pain.

 I don't really like the term "partial-thickness tears" because generally most of the time the tendons don't really look "torn", they just look "worn".
 There is a lot of fraying and it doesn't have the robust appearance that normal tendon has.
 On an MRI scan the tendon looks thinner and it is sometimes hard to discern whether there is a hole straight through it or if it is just within the tissue.
 There is a raging debate as to whether this should be totally ignored at the level of the tendon with all of the attention given to the overlying bone or whether the thinned portion should be removed (resected) and the remaining edges sewn together and down to the bone.
 It is a very big commitment to a patient to have a rotator cuff repair because she is tied up in a sling for a minimum of a month and limited in her activity for at least three months.
 This is not only a practical problem in getting dressed and getting about with activities of daily living (ADLs), but it can be extremely costly limiting a person's ability to produce for her family (farm, construction, etc.).
 There is also a fair amount of discomfort involved for a few days after surgery.

-Another controversy is the risk of a “partial-thickness tear” going on to a “full-thickness tear”.
-I personally think that we are best to treat the patient’s prominent bone, i.e. eliminate the impingement syndrome, and monitor the patient because one only has to be off work for a couple of days and regain full motion over a week or so very quickly if we just trim the bone (acromioplasty).
-The cost in both loss of function and financially is much less with acromioplasty with or without outer collar bone removal for associated acromioclavicular arthritis than the cost and time off work and the amount of pain, etc. and inconvenience with repair of a rotator cuff.
+Another controversy is the risk of a "partial-thickness tear" going on to a "full-thickness tear".
+I personally think that we are best to treat the patient's prominent bone, i.e. eliminate the impingement syndrome, and monitor the patient because one only has to be off work for a couple of days and regain full motion over a week or so very quickly if we just trim the bone (acromioplasty).
+The cost in both loss of function and financially is much less with acromioplasty with or without outer collar bone removal for associated acromioclavicular arthritis when compared with other traditional surgical methods.